 Just keep them moist (check them daily) and you’ll soon see sprouts of plants emerging.
 How long that will take depends on what you’re growing.

 If you’ve sown your seeds and the temperature drops below freezing and they HAVE NOT sprouted, you’re fine!
 Don’t do anything to the jugs.
 In fact, there’s a whole method called winter sowing where you do just this.
 Put the seeds out in winter, leave them under snow and they will sprout naturally when spring arrives.

-If your plants have sprouted, you’ll want to either move your jugs indoors or in to a garage for the night then take them back out the next day, or just cover them with a blanket until morning.
+If your plants have sprouted, you’ll want to either move your jugs indoors or in to a garage for the night then take them back out the next day, or just cover them with a heavy blanket until morning.

 What to do if it gets too hot for your milk jug greenhouses

 I never have this problem, but if temperatures spike and your sprouted plants seem to be struggling, you can move your jugs into the shade.
 Some people even have to undo some of the tape and let some air through.